Prep time: 20 minutes

 ¼ cup toasted pine nuts

 ¼ cup parsley leaves

-4. Using your hands, squish the tomatoes over the pan to release their juice and break them up.
+- Using your hands, squish the tomatoes over the pan to release their juices and break them up.
 Add them to the pan.
 Let mixture come to a boil, then add in the chickpeas, fresh dates, and apricots and season with salt.
 Ladle the mixture into the tagine (if using).
 Nestle the seared lamb shanks into the mixture.
 Drop threads of saffron into tagine and cover.
-Bake in preheated oven until lamb is tender and falling from the bone, about 3 hours.
+Bake until lamb is tender and falling from the bone, about 3 hours.
 Garnish tagine with torn figs, pine nuts, and fresh parsley.

 Get recipes like this and more in the Munchies Recipes newsletter.
 Sign up here.